The King of the Snakes: The Garden Snake

-In a tale published by Chinese author Lin Lan and translated by Juwen Zhang as The Garden Snake, a man goes to the mountains to chop wood and falls into a trap set by a garden snake with its skin.
+In another tale published by Lin Lan and translated by Juwen Zhang as The Garden Snake, a man goes to the mountains to chop wood and falls into a trap set by a garden snake with its skin.
 The man pleads for his life in name of his three daughters, which piques the snake's interest in marrying one of the man's daughters.
 The man goes home and inquires his daughters which will go to the garden snake; the elder two refuse, while the youngest agrees.
 The girl marries the snake and lives in love and luxury.
 One day, however, she begins to miss her family, and wishes to visit them; the garden snake agrees and gives her a pack of sesame seeds so she can plant them to mark her way home when they bloom.
 The girl goes back to her family's home in fine clothes and arouses the jealousy of her elder sister, who trades clothes and jewels with her and shoves the cadette down a well.
 The elder sister goes back to the garden snake and passes herself off as his true wife.
 Some time later, while she is combing her hair in front of a mirror, a black bird perches on a tree and mocks the elder sister.
 She throws the comb to the bird, which dies, and cooks it.
 The garden snake eats his portions, which become fine meat, while her portions change into bones.
 Annoyed, she takes the food and throws it in the garden; a jujube tree sprouts on its place, yielding delicious dates to the garden snake, and dog excrement to the sister.
 The false wife fells the tree and makes a washing-stick out of a tree branch, but it tears apart her clothes when it is used, so it is thrown in the fire.
 Some relatives of the third sister sense something is wrong and pay a visit to the garden snake's house; they find a golden figure in the ashes, bring it home and hide it in a bamboo chest.
 While the relatives are away, the third sister leaves the bamboo chest, spins the cotton, and hides back in the chest, until she is discovered by her relatives.
 At last, both sisters are brought before the garden snake; he notices the deception and confirms his true wife's identity when her hair intertwines with his.
 As punishment, he devours his sister-in-law and lives with his true wife.